LAMP-Platform/LAMP/README.md

 Level Arranging Metroid (2) Program

 LAMP is a feature-rich Metroid 2: Return of Samus editor.
 Made with .NET and Windows Forms.
-At least .NET 6 (x86/32bit) is needed to launch LAMP.
+At least [.NET 6 (x86/32bit)](https://dotnet.microsoft.com/en-us/download) is needed to launch LAMP (Newer versions reccommended and supported!).

 <details>
   <summary>Current Features</summary>